Paul McCartney's Liverpool Oratorio

 Paul McCartney's Liverpool Oratorio is a live album by Paul McCartney and Carl Davis, released in 1991.
 It is McCartney's first major foray into classical music.
 Composed in collaboration with Carl Davis to commemorate the Royal Liverpool Philharmonic Orchestra's 150th anniversary, the project received media attention upon its unveiling in June 1991.

+Composition

+McCartney and maestro Carl Davis started working on the music in 1988, after they met through mutual friends.
+During their first meeting, the two discussed some ideas and McCartney suggested the title, although initially it was called Requiem.
+Davis said to author Luca Perasi: "That idea that it would be only using classical instruments was Paul’s.
+When we began to talk about it, it would be a combination, but he didn’t want to do that.
+He wanted to keep it very pure."

+Davis tried to persuade McCartney to learn musical notation, but to no avail; sometimes, if he was in a receptive mood, he asked some questions about it, but he wrote the material leaning on his "primitive" approach.

+Davis also revealed that "The Drinking Song" [a section of Movement 6 of the Oratorio, called “Work”] was achieved in one hour.

 Recording

 This recording was captured at the oratorio's dress rehearsal and premiere at Liverpool Cathedral with McCartney in attendance and features noted professional classical singers Kiri Te Kanawa, Jerry Hadley, Sally Burgess and Willard White re-enacting the roles in the oratorio.
 The recording was engineered by John Timperley.

 Music and story

-Consisting of eight movements, the story of the oratorio loosely follows McCartney's own lifeline, with the main character, Shanty, who is born in 1942 in Liverpool, raised to believe that "being born where you are born carries with it certain responsibilities".
+Consisting of eight movements, the story of the oratorio loosely follows McCartney's own lifeline, with the main character, Shanty, who is born in 1942 in Liverpool, raised to believe that "being born where you were born carries with it certain responsibilities".
 After his school days where he often "sagged off" (Liverpool slang for skipping class), Shanty begins working and meets his future bride, Mary Dee.
 Following the death of his father, Shanty and Mary Dee are married and are forced to deal with the rigours of balancing a happy marriage and their careers.
 Amid a quarrel, Mary Dee reveals that she is pregnant and after surviving a nearly fatal accident, gives birth to their son.
 Thus, the cycle of life in Liverpool carries on.